 Sometimes the client will regress back into an event that they had no conscious memory of.
 This may be because the event happened very early in life.
 Or it could be that their own Mind has been protecting them by blocking conscious recall of those aspects.

 Hard to Believe?

-The Subconscious Mind is the feeling Mind.
+The only thing we're interested in is the feeling.
+This is because the subconscious mind is the feeling mind.
 As far as it’s concerned, the feeling is what’s real.
 When you change how an event feels, the client is free to make newer, better decisions about themselves, about relationships, about life in general it changes them.